-Our church wanted to create a visitor bag that could provide us with three results: 1) a positive excuse for face-to-face follow-up, 2) an attractive delivery vehicle for the stack of brochures and basic information we give each visitor, and 3) entrée for our name and logo into their many spheres of influence.
+Our church wanted to create a gift bag for church guests that could provide us with three results: 1) a positive excuse for face-to-face follow-up, 2) an attractive delivery vehicle for the stack of brochures and basic information we give each visitor, and 3) entrée for our name and logo into their many spheres of influence.

-In order to make the bags truly memorable and “sticky,” however, we also applied the same approach to the logo-branded items we included.
+In order to make the gift bag for church guests truly memorable and “sticky,” however, we also applied the same approach to the logo-branded items we included.
 We sought out a local vendor and asked him to help us create some truly unique items according to the following principles:

 - People like free stuff, especially if it’s cool and/or useful – Giving away junk is worse than giving away nothing at all; we decided it was worth spending more time and thought (not necessarily money) upfront to make a quality impression.